GUIDELINES & STRATEGIES – Original Article:

 Szubski C: Active Ageing Singapore: The conceptualization of age-supportive built environments for physical activities in a liveable high-density city.
 Sportify Cities – Guidelines and Strategies.
 Sportify Cities, 2017.
 Available at: https://sportifycities.com/active-ageing-singapore/

-In an era of rising ageing population levels and urban densification across the developed world, the aspect of providing older residents with adequate built environments for physical activities will become one of the key feature of public health policies in large, high-density cities.
+In an era of rising ageing population levels and urban densification across the developed world, the aspect of providing older residents with adequate built environments for physical activities will become one of the key features of public health policies in large, high-density cities.
 Given Singapore’s rapidly ageing society and its densely populated urban districts, this article briefly presents the city’s key active ageing-supportive urban features that could serve as a basis for further expansion and maturation of this vital public good in Singapore and beyond this tropical South-East Asian city.
 It subsequently introduces a novel conceptual framework outlining six key physical determinants for the city’s potential Active Ageing Singapore formation process and enhanced city liveability by merging the aspects of active lifestyle, urban planning, ageing populations, public policy, environment and city marketing.

 1. Ageing City Populations